Generalized gradient flows in Hadamard manifolds and convex optimization on entanglement polytopes: Acknowledgments

 \section{Acknowledgments}

-The author thanks Keiya Sakabe, Asuka Takatsu, Shinichi Ohta for discussion, Cheng Zhuohao for comments, and Michael Walter for suggesting paper~\cite{Lee2022momentmapconvexfunction}.
+The author thanks Keiya Sakabe, Asuka Takatsu, Shinichi Ohta, Yoshinori Hashimoto for discussion, Cheng Zhuohao for comments, and Michael Walter for suggesting paper~\cite{Lee2022momentmapconvexfunction}.
 The author was supported by JSPS KAKENHI Grant Number JP24K21315.